Zero-energy Quantum Many-Body Scar under Emergent Chiral Symmetry and Pseudo Hilbert Space Fragmentation

 Here, $\hatd c_j (\hat c_j)$ creates (annihilates) a fermion at site $j$, and $\hat n_j=\hatd c_j\hat c_j$ is the particle number operator.
 The parameters $J$, $U$ and $g$ are the nearest-neighbor tunneling strength, the nearest-neighbor interaction strength and the tilting field strength, respectively. $u(t)=-u$ and $+u$ in the first and second half of each period $T$, respectively. $\omega=2\pi/T$ is the driving frequency. $L$ is the total number of lattice sites.
-We note that Hamiltonian~\eqref{Eq.Ham} is free from the chiral symmetry and the spatial inversion symmetry.
+We note that Hamiltonian~(\ref{Eq.Ham}) does not possess the chiral symmetry.
 In the following study, we consider open boundary condition and focus on the half-filling sector with particle number $N=L/2$.
 We consider $g,U>0$, set $\hbar=1$ and set the energy unit as $J=1$.